Development Environment

 SIL Makefile

-The SIL-SA Makefile is based on the Makefile for YumaPro sources.
+The Makefile is based on the Makefile for YumaPro sources.
 The automake program is not used at this time.
 There is no ./configure script to run.
 There are 2 basic build steps:

 1. make [DEBUG=1] [STATIC=1]